canalplus/rx-player/doc/api/loadVideo_options.md

     Like ``getLicense``, this function should return a promise which emit a license or `null` (for no license) when resolved.

-  - ``throwOnLicenseExpiration`` (``Boolean|undefined``): `true` by default.

-    If set to `true` or not set, the playback will be interrupted as soon as one of the current licenses expires.
-In that situation, you will be warned with an [``error`` event](./errors.md) with, as a payload, an error with the code `KEY_STATUS_CHANGE_ERROR`.

-    If set to `false`, the playback of the current content will not be interrupted even if one of the current licenses is expired.
-It might however stop decoding in that situation.
-    In that case, it's up to you to update the problematic license, usually through the usual `getLicense` callback.

-    You may want to set this value to `false` if a session expiration leads to a license renewal.
-    In that case, content may continue to play once the license has been updated.

   - ``closeSessionsOnStop`` (``Boolean|undefined``): If set to ``true``, the ``MediaKeySession`` created for a content will be immediately closed when the